Bachelor of Science in Mechanical Engineering

 Transfer of Credit

-In general, course number equivalents greater than KU Mechanical Engineering’s ME 399 cannot be transferred to count towards the 128 credit hour BS in mechanical engineering curriculum.
+In general, engineering course number equivalents greater than KU Mechanical Engineering’s ME 399 cannot be transferred to count towards the 128 credit hour BS in mechanical engineering curriculum.
 For a non-KU course that might be related to a KU Mechanical Engineering course greater than ME 399 course:

 1. The KU Mechanical Engineering program may consider a one-time petition for transfer.